Unvvanted/CyberSeruityProjects.github.io/index.md

 * * *

+#Project 2: TCPdump logging tool

-# Project 2: Example Bad USB made from a rasbarry pi pico
+# Project 3: Example Bad USB made from a rasbarry pi pico

 In this project I obtain a rasbarry pi pico and programed a set of intution to be executed when plued into a comuter or laptop